Three

 MY CONTENTIONS: Part

-of the problem is that wine increases in monetary value as it
+of the problem is that some wine increases in monetary value as it

 gets older.
 The public fails to grasp that the value only rises